joblocal/aws-cfn-deployment/README.md

 ![Downloads](https://img.shields.io/npm/dt/@joblocal\/aws-cfn-deployment.svg)

-This Project provides a CLI tool for create or update an AWS CloudFormation.
+The Project provides a CLI tool for create and/or update an AWS CloudFormation.
 For example to create or update an AWS CloudFormation during a running pipeline.

 ## Requirements